apache/sling-whiteboard/org.apache.sling.servlets.oidc-rp/README.md

 ```
 $ docker run --rm --volume (pwd)/keycloak-data:/opt/keycloak/data -p 8081:8080 -e KEYCLOAK_ADMIN=admin -e KEYCLOAK_ADMIN_PASSWORD=admin quay.io/keycloak/keycloak:20.0.3 export --realm sling --users realm_file --file /opt/keycloak/data/export/sling.json
 ```

+## Todos

+The following items should be addressed for the bundle to be able to completely support OAuth applications:

+- missing error handling in case of unsuccessful flows ( `error=access_denied` )
+    - clear state data cookie
+    - redirect to servlet/script with error status
+-  handle tokens that are invalid for reasons other than expiry
+    - revoked tokens
+    - tokens that expired implicitly when the expiry_time is not included in the responses
+- mark all APIs with `@ProviderType` during pre-1.0 releases to allow evolving the APIs easier